TaekoHarada/job_board/README.md

 > localStrage (JavaScript)

-    Job data are stored in localStrage.
+    This app does not have DB. job data are stored localStorage temporary😅

 > sessionStrage (JavaScript)

-    Form data are stored in sessionStrage, and released after submission.
+    Form data are stored in sessionStorage, and released after submission.